 Office Hours are times that students can ask the professor questions, get help on assignments, review past work, or seek advice.
-You can drop by my office without an appointment during these times in Culbertson 214.
+You can drop by my office without an appointment during these times.

 Mon/Wed/Thurs/Fri 8:30-9:30am